bowdenjr/AdventOfCode2021/Jon's observations on R vs Python.md

 ## Negatives

-* I hated it, it wasn't anywhere near as fun as coding in Python, much more fiddly and a lot of time wasted on
+* I hated it, it wasn't anywhere near as fun as coding in Python, much more fiddly and a lot of time wasted on syntax and unlisting fuckery.
-* Type hinting is a package - didn't test it but not
+* Type hinting is a package - didn't test it but not cool
 * Spent so long just loading data.
-Simple data loading processes just don't exist
+Simple data loading processes just don't seem to exist
 * Packages for certain tasks just don't exist (eg there's no common Mode function and no decnt binary arithmetic / manipulation packages)
+* Some things are split across multiple packages.
+Where functionality in Python is all in one place (usually in Pandas or Numpy), when googling I came across a lot of solutions that were either really lengthy in base or brief but overly complex and it used 2 or more packages
 * There's a tiny bit more syntax fluff than Python (e.g. for(){} etc.)
-* Can't have multiple outputs, more annoying than you think as you have to make chains of multiple functions to cover separate needs for outputs
+* Can't have multiple outputs, more annoying than you'd think as you have to make chains of multiple functions to cover separate needs for outputs
 * R doesn't support multi-line docstrings
-* Really can't be bothered with print(paste()) all the time?
+* I can't be bothered with print(paste()) all the time?
 * Re-do doesn't work in RStudio - really?
 * Data frames are forever reformatting themselves